rcs-business-messaging/rbm-api-examples/nodejs/dialogflow-integration/rbm-integration-module/README.md

 ## Choose your deployment model

-The preferred opton is to deploy this module as a Cloud Run service - the model that is used for other [DialogFlow integration modules](https://github.com/GoogleCloudPlatform/dialogflow-integrations).
+The preferred option is to deploy this module as a Cloud Run service - the model that is used for other [Dialogflow integration modules](https://github.com/GoogleCloudPlatform/dialogflow-integrations).
 However, Google RBM webhooks implement their own [authentication model](https://developers.google.com/business-communications/rcs-business-messaging/guides/integrate/pubsub#push-setup) which requires that the Cloud Run service be configured for unauthenticated access.